 - Contact the emergency services by calling 999 or 112

-Disclaimer The information contained within the links on this page are provided to give you acces to additional mental health and support information.
-However, the information may be from a country other than Ireland so please check with your GP or local HSE service for the Irish context as the National LGBT Helpline cannot accept responsibility for information/content on external sites.
+Disclaimer The information contained within the links on this page are provided to give you access to additional mental health and support information.
+However, the information may be from a country other than Ireland so please check with your GP or local HSE service for the Irish context as LGBT Ireland cannot accept responsibility for information/content on external sites.